 Many restaurants will serve you overpriced, mediocre pizza in Venice, especially if you want to sit outside in a touristy area.
 If you are looking for a cheap lunch then I would recommend swinging by ‘Pizza 2000’ on Campo Sant’Agostin, where you can pick up a tasty slice for a mere €2.

 When seeking out coffee in Venice, there are a few things to keep in mind.
-Keep it simple, order un caffè rather than you usual ‘Venti, Soy, No Foam Latte’, and drink your coffee whilst standing to save money.
+Keep it simple, order un caffè rather than your usual ‘Venti, Soy, No Foam Latte’, and drink your coffee whilst standing to save money.
 It costs more to sit and drink your coffee, so why not stand as the locals do, and to ingratiate yourself into Italian culture.
 If you do want to sit down for a coffee, then try and find a cafe that is away from the tourist hotspots.
 I had a reasonably priced cappuccino at Serra dei Giardini, a converted greenhouse cafe located in Viale Giuseppe Garibaldi.
 They also do a lovely house red for €3.50.

 If you simply must have food or drink in a tourist hot spot then at least make sure wherever you visit is worthwhile.
 If you want to spoil yourself I would recommend enjoying a Spritz at Caffè Florian, on busy St Mark’s Square.
 It is the oldest cafe in Venice and has been open since 1720.

 Admire the lavish, Neo-Baroque decor and listen to a quartet of musicians playing elegant pieces of music.
 I paid around €13 for an Aperol Spritz, whilst this is quite steep, it did come with snacks and I also had a great seat to listen to the musicians.
-I also managed to make my drink last an hour and a half.
+I also managed to make my drink last for an hour and a half.
 Like a pro.

 There is a thriving art scene in Venice, with galleries such as Teatrino di Palazzo Grassim, hosting permanent and temporary exhibitions, as well as the popular Peggy Guggenheim Collection.
 Here you will find a large collection of contemporary art, with works from iconic artist such as Jackson Pollock and Picasso, housed in a beautiful 8th century Grand Canal palazzo.
 Ca’ Pesaro is another fantastic modern art museum featuring artworks from the 19th and 20th centuries.